Yoga Pose Primer: Parvrtta Anjaneyasana (Revolved High Lunge Pose)

 The thoracic spine, the part of the spine connected to the ribcage, is designed for rotation.
 So when you twist, keep in mind that this is where you should focus your efforts.
 Rather than keeping the pelvis squared in twists, allow it to move in the direction of your intended rotation, while focusing the twist in the thoracic spine.

 Parvrtta Anjaneyasana (Revolved High Lunge Pose) is a great pose to explore this concept because your hips have lots of room to move.
-Here’s how to practice Parvrtta Anjaneyasana:
+Here are some tips on Tips on Revolved High Lunge Pose:

-How To Twist in Parvrtta Anjaneyasana (Revolved High Lunge Pose)
+How To Twist in Parvrtta Anjaneyasana: Tips on Revolved High Lunge Pose

 Stand in Tadasana at one end of a non-skid yoga mat.